1. What would a Space Force do?

 No, though he was the first president to publicly call for a separate military branch for space.
 The debate over space militarization dates to at least the Cold War, when the U.S. and Soviet Union first realized that controlling space could give them an edge in a conflict.
 In 1982, the investigative arm of Congress urged the creation of an “aerospace force” or “space force” to develop “laser battle stations in space” that could defend against a Soviet ballistic missile attack.
 The following year, President Ronald Reagan called for such a system, the Strategic Defense Initiative, which critics nicknamed “Star Wars.”
 (It never advanced beyond the research phase; its successor, the Missile Defense Agency, uses Earth-based systems like Thaad to destroy missiles at high altitudes.)
 In early 2001, a commission led by former Secretary of Defense Donald Rumsfeld concluded that the U.S. wasn’t prepared to defend its enormous dependence on satellites.
 In 2017, House of Representatives members led by Representative Mike Rogers, an Alabama Republican, began pushing for a new “space corps.”

 The argument for a new military arm rested on the notion that Air Force brass focus their budgets — and priorities — on conventional air superiority, and manage space as only an ancillary theater of conflict.
-But the Air Force considers space defense as one of its core missions and has had a Space Command since 1982.
-Air Force officials — and Defense Secretary Jim Mattis — argued that setting up a separate space branch would add bureaucratic layers and slow down existing research and programs.
-An independent Space Force might have led Congress to pare the Air Force budget, or other parts of Pentagon or overall spending, to help pay for the new branch.
+But the Air Force had considered space defense one of its core missions and has had a Space Command since 1982.
+Air Force officials argued that setting up a separate space branch would add bureaucratic layers and slow down existing research and programs.
+They had said that an independent Space Force might have led Congress to pare the Air Force budget, or other parts of Pentagon or overall spending, to help pay for the new branch.

 Yes.
 Russia created its Aerospace Forces in 2015.
 China’s space program was always part of its military; in 2015 the People’s Liberation Army added a Strategic Support Force in part to coordinate all the military’s space-related capabilities.